 Minimize your exposure to plasticware and invest in glass containers to store and reheat your food in.
 Switch out those plastic water bottles for stainless steel or reusable glass bottles.
 Trace BPA exposure has been proven to disrupt the endocrine system, as well as causing hormonal changes, reproductive abnormalities, and other various health issues.
 Glassware and stainless steel are not only making a fashionable, minimalistic comeback, it’s also helping our environment be a little bit greener.

 We all love our non-stick pots and pans, they’re easy to cook with, exceptionally clean.
 Still, cookware like Aluminum pans and Teflon contain perfluorooctanoic acid (PFOA) which have shown lead to infertility, cause cancer and other various health issues.
 PFOA is a dangerous chemical that releases toxins once heated.
 Instead, use stainless steel, ceramic, cast iron, stoneware, and glass for all your cooking needs.

 Benzene chemicals found in fragrant chemicals have been known to cause skin infections, respiratory problems and reproductive issues.
 If you think about it, most people use air fresheners, aromatic soaps, shampoos, and candles suffer from headaches, sinus infections and digestive issues.
 Instead, try essential oils and diffuser or chemical-free soy candles.

 BEAUTY + SKINCARE

-Most of soaps, shampoos and toothpastes and even make up contain sodium lauryl sulfate (SLES), an additive that causes foaming.
+Most soaps, shampoos, and toothpaste and even make up contain sodium lauryl sulfate (SLES), an additive that causes foaming.
 More than 60% of SLES gets absorbed into the bloodstream, which is why it is so important to read your labels!
-Rule of thumb, if you cannot pronounce it, do not use it and stick to products that have fewer ingredients.
+Rule of thumb, if you cannot pronounce it, do not use it, and stick to products that have fewer ingredients.